 A huge plus with an oval diamond engagement ring is that it is has nearly all the best bits of a round brilliant engagement ring, but is priced much lower.
 It’s basically an elongated round brilliant, so does an excellent job of reflecting light back to your eyes, making the diamond sparkle brilliantly.

-The table on the right shows the price difference in our Diamond Search Tool between a round brilliant diamond and an oval shaped diamond at exactly the same carat weight and quality:
+The table below shows the price difference at on of my recommended retailers between a round brilliant diamond and an oval shaped diamond at exactly the same carat weight and quality:

 - 1 carat